collabdotcloud/docs.collab.cloud/docs/admin/manage-users-hybrid.md

 * You will need to register your new user in the Domino Directory, and set a password for the Notes ID if your user is to use Notes client.
 * Notes ID/Internet passwords are not used to authenticate to Connections/Verse mail via browser and/or apps, plugins or other.
-* If you are registering an on-premise Mail or Apps user - this user is completely independent of the _collab.cloud_ environment and this procedure does not apply.
+* If you are registering an on-premise Mail or Apps user - this procedure may still apply, as you can assign a Connections license to the user in _collab.cloud_ if your Organization is licensed.
+The Directory Sync will create this user in the _collab.cloud_ Admin App unless you place the NOSYNC string in the Person Document

 ---